How to Identify, Manage and Prevent Spider Mite Damage

 Spider mites are so small that you need a magnifying glass to see them clearly.
-At less than 1/20 inch long,4 female mites are larger than the males.
-To the naked eye, they look like tiny moving dots, but the webs that spider mites spin are much easier to see.
-These webs distinguish spider mites from other type of mites and other microscopic pests, such as thrips and aphids, that can infest plants.4 When webs are noticed and tiny holes are visible in the foliage of plants,2 spider mites are present and feeding.
+At less than 1/20 inch long, female mites are larger than the males.1 To the naked eye they look like tiny moving dots, but the webs that spider mites spin are much easier to see.
+These webs distinguish spider mites from other type of mites and other microscopic pests, such as thrips and aphids, that can infest plants.
+When webs are noticed and plant foliage has tiny visible holes, spider mites are present and feeding.

 The earlier you discover spider mites on your plants, the more quickly the problem can be resolved.
-With the help of Worry Free® Brand Insecticide and Miticide dust or spray, even large infestations can be managed.
+With a hand from GardenTech and Sevin brand, even large spider mite infestations can be controlled.

 - David W. Boyd, "Spider Mites," Clemson University, December 2003

 - Bruce A. Barrett, "Aphids, Scales and Mites on Home Garden and Landscape Plants," University of Missouri Extension